tailbits/mason/README.md

 {"errors":[{"error":null,"message":"Param 'increment' should be of type [integer,null]"}]}
 ```

-The error formatting is handled by the `Respond` method in the `HTTPRuntime` by checking if the error is of type [model.ValidationError](model/error.go).
+The `Respond` method handles the error formatting in the `HTTPRuntime` by checking if the error is of type [model.ValidationError](model/error.go).
 This code can be the starting point for returning formatted errors to your users, in your Runtime implementation, or a middleware.

 ```go
   func (r *HTTPRuntime) Handle(method string, path string, handler WebHandler, mws ...func(WebHandler) WebHandler) {